rclark/geoproxy/readme.md

 ... all the hip GIS encodings

 ## What does it do?
 You have a data service but you don't like its output formats.
 You want something different.
-Or maybe your data service doesn't understand the internet, I mean, [CORS](http://enable-cors.org). __Geoproxy__ can give you what you need.
+Or maybe your data service doesn't understand the modern web, err, [CORS](http://enable-cors.org) at least. __Geoproxy__ can give you what you need.

 ## How do I use it?
 - __The Easy Way__: You can go [try the form]().